BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Song of Elbereth** `ACTIVE`

-All friendly Rivendell models within 3" of Lindir gain the [Resistant to Magic] special rule.
+Friendly Rivendell models within 3" of Lindir gain the [Resistant to Magic] special rule.

 - **Wise Council** `PASSIVE`

-If Lindir is within 6" of Elrond at the start of the turn, then Elrond may spend a single point of Will each turn for free.
-If he does not use this point by the end of the turn, then it is lost.
+If Elrond is within 6" of Lindir at the start of a turn, then Elrond gains a free Will Point for the turn.
+If this free Will Point is not spent by the end of the turn, it is lost.

 </div>